LindemannRock/craft-translation-manager/README.md

 - Craft CMS 5.0 or greater
 - PHP 8.2 or greater
-- Formie plugin (optional, for form translations)
+- Formie 3.0 or greater (optional, for form translations)

 ## Installation